Riders Malawi pivots to deal with the new threat of Covid-19

 Since 2013, Riders for Health have been the national sample transport operator in Malawi.
 With the outbreak of Covid-19, it was natural that we were tasked by the Malawian government with providing all sample transport to the nation in relation to the virus.

-Our nationwide sample transport service has proven to be a powerful tool, ensuring coronavirus tests are returned quickly and providing speedy diagnosis that protects communities.
+Our nationwide sample transport service proved to be a powerful tool in combating the disease, ensuring coronavirus tests were returned quickly and providing speedy diagnosis that protects communities.

-But Christopher Itimu, Monitor and Evaluation officer for Riders for Health Malawi says that the problem is not just one of getting care to people.
+But the problem is not just one of getting care to people.
 Information and education are a huge part of curbing the spread of a pandemic.

 We have struggled with the additional costs and workload the pandemic brought such as additional visits to communities requiring extra staff time, and the large amounts of protective clothing such as aprons, gloves and respiratory masks needed to protect our staff.

 Added to this is the costs of upgrading our sample transport kit such as cooler boxes, ice packs and temperature tracker and scaling up our digital technology to accommodate Covid-19 sample transport requests.

 In response to the pandemic Riders Malawi has also developed new and urgently needed services; providing the government with transportation of medical waste for safe disposal and offering transportation for patients to hospital.